Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Conclusion and Discussion

+We use the MultiNLI dataset to perform an experiment similar to one from \citet{Kumar_2022}.
+First, we train a BERT model on a subset of the data with only one value of the spurious concept label (we choose $\ysp = 0,$ meaning there is no `!!' at the end of the second sentence).
+We refer to this as a `clean' BERT model.
+According to \citet{ravichander-etal-2021-probing}, a model trained in this manner should not use spurious features.
+As a consequence, applying a concept-removal method to a clean BERT model should not affect the main-task classification.
+We test this by training concept-removal methods on data with both spurious labels present and measure how well they generalize OOD.

+The results of this experiment in Figure \ref{fig:kumar_plot} show that only JSE is applied without performance loss, with respect to the clean BERT model (ERM).
+This indicates that it has been able to remove features related to the spurious concept label, without removing main-task features.
+Similar to \citet{Kumar_2022}, for other concept-removal methods, the main-task features are removed to a greater extent as the spurious correlation increases, affecting main-task performance.

-\section{Conclusion and discussion}
+\section{Conclusion and Discussion}

-This paper has introduced and empirically tested joint subspace estimation (JSE), a novel post-hoc concept-removal method that addresses OOD generalization due to spurious correlations by identifying two orthogonal linear subspaces associated with the main-task and spurious features.
+This paper has introduced and empirically tested joint subspace estimation (JSE), a novel post-hoc concept-removal method that improves the interpretability and control of neural network representations in the presence of spurious correlations.
+JSE outperforms existing concept-removal methods, despite making assumptions (linearity, orthogonality) about the structure of the embedding space.

-JSE consistently outperforms existing concept-removal methods, despite making particular assumptions (linearity, orthogonality) about the structure of the embedding space.
-Future work should consider developing tests for these assumptions, or see whether they can be relaxed.
-One example is to see if we can jointly estimate subspaces based on their non-linear relationship with the spurious and main-task labels, as done by \citet{rafvogel_2022_kernel} for RLACE.

-Our results also highlight the difficulty of separating different concepts in the [CLS] embeddings of BERT.
-All post-hoc concept-removal methods we consider perform relatively better for the vision datasets than the MultiNLI dataset.
-This highlights the need to better disentangle concepts in embeddings of large language models, for instance through different training procedures, similar to the work of \citet{zhang-etal-2021-disentangling}.
+Future work will be needed to develop tests for these assumptions, or see if they can be relaxed.
+One example is jointly estimating subspaces based on their non-linear relationship with the spurious and main-task labels, as done by \citet{rafvogel_2022_kernel}.
+Our results highlight the difficulty of separating different concepts in BERT's [CLS] embeddings.
+This underlines the need to better disentangle concepts in embeddings of large language models, for instance through different training procedures, as done by \citet{zhang-etal-2021-disentangling}.